Friday 26th May is a PD day. Pupils are, therefore, not required to attend school that day.

 Welcome to Mount Gilbert.
 I am extremely proud to say that I am Headteacher of Mount Gilbert School.
-I have been Headteacher for over four years now and in that time have seen a number of changes in education.
+I have been Headteacher for over five years now and in that time have seen a number of changes in education.
 We aim to provide a high quality education for all our pupils no matter what their starting points or prior experience of education.
 We operate an open door policy for parents so if you would like to visit the school at any point please contact Juliet Lamsdale on 01952 387670 who will arrange an appointment.
 I hope that you find all the information that you need on our website but if you have any suggestions to make do not hesitate to contact me either on the above number or by emailing Juliet.firstname.lastname@example.org

 Headteacher Lisa Lyon